ggonnella/fastsubtrees/docs/paper.md

 Given a taxonomic tree,
 quantitative or qualitative data can be associated to taxa (e.g. sequence or annotation statistics).
-Variables associated with tree nodes are hereafter called attributes.
+Variables associated with tree nodes are therefore called attributes.
 Interesting applications of the taxonomic tree are the investigation of the range of values of an attribute in a given subtree, and the comparison of the value distributions in different subtrees.
-This allows e.g. to identify uncommon values in some members of a taxon, which in turn can be a primer for new biological hypotheses.
+This allows for instance to identify uncommon values in some members of a taxon, which in turn can be used in a primer for new biological hypotheses.
-In order to enable such investigations of subtrees of the taxonomic tree, the IDs of the subtree nodes, and the attributes associated with those nodes, must be efficiently extracted.
+In order to enable such investigations of subtrees of the taxonomic tree, the IDs of the subtree nodes, and the attributes associated with those nodes must be efficiently extracted.
-However, no simple and efficient package offering this operation in Python was available until now.
+However, no simple and efficient package offers this operation in Python was available until now.

 # The fastsubtrees Python package